 If radiative feedback were typically able to prevent Pop III stars from growing to more than a few tens of solar masses, this would have several effects on their observational signatures.
-PISNe would be less frequent, as this requires a star to grow to greater than 140 M{\odot} .
-Old, metal-poor stars within the Milky Way halo and nearby dwarf galaxies may preserve the nucleosynthetic pattern of the first SNe, so this may help to explain the lack of PISNe chemical signatures found in these nearby stars (e.g. Christlieb et al. 2002; Beers & Christlieb 2005; Frebel et al. 2005; Tumlinson 2006; but see Karlsson et al. 2008).
+PISNe would be less frequent, as this requires a star to grow to greater than 140 M{\odot}.
+Old, metal-poor stars within the Milky Way halo and nearby dwarf galaxies may preserve the nucleosynthetic pattern of the first SNe, so this may help to explain the lack of PISNe chemical signatures found in these nearby stars (e.g. Christlieb et al. 2002; Beers & Christlieb 2005; Frebel et al. 2005; Tumlinson 2006;

+but see Karlsson et al. 2008).
 Instead, Pop III stars may end their lives through core-collapse SNe or direct collapse to BHs.
 For sufficient stellar rotation rates, the possibility of Pop III collapsar GRBs also remains (e.g. Stacy et al. 2011).
 The feedback of Pop III stars on their neighboring metal-free minihaloes would also be altered, though the details of how the mass and formation rate of such 'Pop III.2' stars would be affected remains to be determined by future simulations.

-5 ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS

 VB acknowledges support from NSF grant AST-1009928, NASA ATFP grant NNX09AJ33G, and JPL Research Support Agreement 1354840.
 The simulations were carried out at the Texas Advanced Computing Center (TACC).
 VB thanks the Max-Planck-Institut für Astrophysik for its hospitality during part of the work on this paper.
+The authors would like to thank Takashi Hosokawa and Naoki Yoshida for valuable comments that helped to improve the paper.
+The authors would also like to thank the anonymous referee for useful suggestions that enhanced the presentation of this work.